-Just take the sawzall and cut right between the piece you would like to save (the top piece) and the thick frame.
+Just take the Sawzall and cut right between the piece you would like to save (the top piece) and the thick frame.
 Try to cut just the nails and not too much of the wood.
-Once you get the hang of it it will go really fast.
+Once you get the hang of it it will go fast.

 Now here is where you need to decide how wide you would like your chair.
-I guess you should base the size on the hiney that will be siting in it.
-With the pallet that I had I was able to just cut the boards right down the middle (20″).
+I guess you should base the size on the hiney that will be sitting in it.
+With the pallet that I had, I was able to just cut the boards right down the middle (20″).
 Butt the size is up to you 🙂

 Now what you want to do is take one of the boards and mark where you want to put the laces.